Helping Children Cope

 Communication has two parts — talking and listening.
 Each must occur for communication to be successful.

 As families undergo changes in their lives, they need to talk about them.
-This includes adults and children.
-According to Gerald Kaplan, Harvard psychologist, people who are not ashamed to express fears, anxieties and sorrows and to seek help from others, deal with crisis the most successfully.
-Children who learn this at a young age will be more likely to cope with stress as adults.
+Parents who are not ashamed to express fears, anxieties, and sorrows, and to seek help from others create more resilient family atmospheres (Walsh, 2002).
+Children who learn the ability to express emotions of all types at a young age will be more likely to cope with stress as adults.

 Open communication within the family is vital to good relationships.
 During stressful times we frequently need people outside the family willing to listen when we need to vent our feelings.
 In some families, listening without judging is difficult because we want to help, but have strong feelings and opinions.
 Also, family members are sometimes too busy or preoccupied to be good listeners.
 Taking the extra effort to actively listen is important.